learningtapestry/ssdn/packages/core/docs/architecture-design.md

 * The process should be as easy and streamlined as possible.
 * The validating organization will be able to review and then accept/reject the request right from their administration panel.
+* Connection requests are scoped to a specific namespace and a set of formats.
+A namespace is a free-form organizational or content-type data domain, written as an URL hostname, e.g. `mydata.myorganization.com`.
+A format identifies the standard used to represent or structure data, e.g. `Caliper`, `Ed-Fi`, `xAPI`.

+### S3 file transfer

+#### Main characteristics
+* The purpose of this feature is to allow Nucleus instances to exchange binary data, in the form of S3 files.
+* Instances that have established a relationship are able to exchange files associated to the namespaces and formats that were authorized during door-knocking.
+* It should be trivial for a user to store files in the instance's S3 bucket, preferably using standard S3 tools and libraries.
+* Once a file is stored, it will eventually be mirrored by consumer instances.
+* Plugins have insight into metadata information for the exchanged files.
+* Users have visibility into the files that are being exchanged.

+#### Committed solution
+* When a file needs to be stored, users invoke an API method that provisions a folder in an S3 bucket.
+The API method takes in the namespace and format as parameters.
+It returns temporary credentials for writing to that folder.
+The credentials can be used by any tool that makes use of the S3 API.
+* Uploaded files are stored in a dedicated upload bucket organized by namespace and format.
+* Whenever a file is written to the upload bucket, an event is created and sent to the instance's processing stream (Kinesis).
+It contains metadata about the file.
+This event is then routed to consumer instances.
+* During the door-knocking process for a consumer instance, the consumer is granted read access to a specific folder in the upload S3 bucket of the provider instance (corresponding to the door-knocking request).
+Once the consumer receives an event for an upload in that folder, it is able to download the file.
+This happens automatically.
+* Downloaded files are stored in a dedicated download bucket organized by provider instance, namespace, and format.
+* SNS notifications are generated for S3 events.

 ### Administration panel